-Answer: At first glance, it seems that Jesus’ baptism has no purpose at all.
+At first glance, it seems that Jesus’ baptism has no purpose at all.
 John’s baptism was the baptism of repentance (Matthew 3:11), but Jesus was sinless and had no need of repentance.
 Even John was taken aback at Jesus’ coming to him.
-John recognized his own sin and was aware that he, a sinful man in need of repentance himself, was unfit to baptize the spotless Lamb of God: “I need to be baptized by You and You are coming to me?”
+John recognized his own sin and was aware that he, a sinful man in need of repentance himself, was unfit to baptize the spotless Lamb of God: “I need to be baptized by you, and do you come to me?”
 (Matthew 3:14).
-Jesus replied that it should be done because “it is fitting for us to fulfill all righteousness” (Matthew 3:15).
+Jesus replied that it should be done because “it is proper for us to do this to fulfill all righteousness” (Matthew 3:15).

 There are several reasons why it was fitting for John to baptize Jesus at the beginning of Jesus’ public ministry.
 Jesus was about to embark on His great work, and it was appropriate that He be recognized publicly by His forerunner.
 John was the “voice crying in the wilderness” prophesied by Isaiah, calling people to repentance in preparation for their Messiah (Isaiah 40:3).
 By baptizing Him, John was declaring to all that here was the One they had been waiting for, the Son of God, the One he had predicted would baptize “with the Holy Spirit and fire” (Matthew 3:11).